davidsuragan/elevenlabs-alpha-v3/method_2/README.md

-# ElevenLabs TTS (method_2)
+# ElevenLabs TTS alpha-v3 (method_2)

 This script demonstrates a simple way to send a POST request to the ElevenLabs API for text-to-speech synthesis.

+- This script uses the free demo version of the elevenlabs.io
+- ElevenLabs provides limited access to its API for testing and non-commercial use without requiring an API key.
+- You can try the demo without registration, but expect possible rate limits and temporary restrictions.
+- You cab set many voice_id!

 ## Usage